 Although the amount of DNA is almost the same in all the cell nuclei of an organism, the size of the nucleus is variable depending on the cell type (Figure 2).
 Furthermore, cells from species with different amount of DNA may show a similar nuclear size.
-These data indicate that the size of the nucleus is adapted to the size and the physiology of the cell, but does not depend closely on the amount of DNA.
+These data indicate that the size of the nucleus is adapted to the size and the physiology of the cell, but does not solely depend on the amount of DNA.

 There are two nuclear compartments: nuclear envelope and nucleoplasm (Figure 3).
-Nuclear envelope is the peripheral part of the nucleus that separates the interior of the nucleus, known as nucleoplasm, from the cytoplasm, and consists of an outer membrane, an inner membrane and a perinuclear space (between both membranes).
+The nuclear envelope is the peripheral part of the nucleus that separates the interior of the nucleus, known as nucleoplasm, from the cytoplasm, and consists of an outer membrane, an inner membrane, and a perinuclear space (between both membranes).
 Nucleoplasm-cytoplasm communication is regulated by the nuclear pore complexes, which are molecular scaffolds inserted in the nuclear envelope.
 The nuclear lamina is a layer of proteins lining the inner surface of the inner membrane of the nuclear envelope, which provides mechanical support to the nucleus.